Knowing the Unknown

 The reason for this is clear - Low Unemployment.

 Shiftwork operations tend to have a lot of employees.
 Since this particular resource is scarce during periods of low unemployment, companies are scrambling to find ways to attract and retain a quality workforce.
-There is always a sense of urgency to this effort as companies want to "Get new employees onboard before they start somewhere else."
-The reason for this is that is takes an order of magnitude greater effort to recruit from another company than it does to recruit from the ranks of the unemployed.
+There is always a sense of urgency to this effort as companies want to "Get new employees on board before they start somewhere else."
+The reason for this is that it takes an order of magnitude greater effort to recruit from another company than it does to recruit from the ranks of the unemployed.

 Companies are getting very creative.
 They have job fairs.
 They have signing bonuses.
 They implement multiple schedules so they can offer a "menu" for prospective employees to choose from.
 They are increasing wages.
 They are implementing employee empowerment programs.

 What strikes me is that many companies are making decisions about their workforce with less information than they need in this regard.

 As an example, let me talk about a company I worked with recently.

 They are a successful and rapidly growing company with about 400 hourly workers at their site.
 They were having a lot of trouble hiring enough employees.
 Orders were falling behind and market share was at risk.

 I was brought in to install a shift schedule that would fix this.

 My first questions were: (1) What does the workforce not like about the current schedule?
 (2) Where is your pay with regards to nearby companies seeking a similar quality of worker?
 (3) What are your current production needs as well as what will they be going forward?
 (4) What is the difference in productivity between a new hire and a seasoned employee?